Staying in a task is its own problem.

 It's the quarterly report again.
 This time you got past the hard part and actually started.
 The heading is typed, one ugly sentence is down, and you can feel the pull to check something, anything, that isn't this.

-The soundscape, which you turned on last week and mostly forget is there, rises gently under you.
+The soundscape, which you mostly forget is there, rises gently under you.
 Not a song, not a beat to follow.
 Just a low, even bed that fills the quiet the room had been throwing back at you.
 The fridge stops being the loudest thing in the room.
 You write the second sentence, then a paragraph.
 The sound doesn't change when you pause to think, and it doesn't reward you when you type.
 It just holds, steady, while the minutes pass.
 When you finally sit back, the report roughed out, the sound softens and eases away on its own.
 It never once asked for your attention.
 It only made it a little easier to keep.
 And on the afternoons you'd rather have your own playlist on, you press play, and the soundscape quietly steps behind it.

 The soundscape isn't a focus-music subscription, and it isn't a playlist to curate.
 There's nothing to browse, nothing to pick, no genre to get wrong, no second app to manage.
-It's one subtle, opt-in bed of sound that arrives when you start, stays out of the way while you work, and softens when you finish.
+It's one subtle bed of sound that arrives when you start, stays out of the way while you work, and softens when you finish.
 If you already have music you love, it steps behind that instead of fighting it.
 Sound here is support, offered quietly.
 It's the opposite of one more thing to set up.

 Sound is the part that helps you stay.